Prior art and open problems

 Academic · Multi-agent adversarial verification

-DebateCV (2025) is the closest academic parallel to Epistamate's adversarial challenge stage.
+DebateCV (published at ACM Web Conference 2026, WWW '26) is the closest academic parallel to Epistamate's adversarial challenge stage.
 It uses multiple LLM agents in a debate structure to verify claims, with agents challenging each other's assessments.
-The paper demonstrates that debate-driven verification improves claim assessment quality over single-model approaches.
+The peer-reviewed paper demonstrates that debate-driven verification improves claim assessment quality over single-model approaches.

 DebateCV is a claim verification framework, not a research workflow system.
 It addresses the adversarial challenge component in isolation.
 There is no knowledge graph, no cross-session memory, no gap tracking, and no practitioner deployment.
 The existence of this work is validation that mandatory adversarial challenge is the right architectural choice.
 It is not a competing product.